 Finally, it's generally better to choose a Dutch oven that's short and stout, rather than one that's skinny and taller (though a double Dutch oven will typically be a little taller than a regular Dutch oven).
 Why?
 A wide diameter gives you more interior surface area to brown food, and it can also save you time by cooking or frying ingredients faster.

-We read dozens of reviews for each product, compared pricing and product specs and, of course, drew from our own experiences baking, browning and frying a variety of dishes to curate a comprehensive list of the best Dutch ovens on the market.
+We read dozens of reviews for each product, compared pricing and product specs and, of course, drew consideration from our own test kitchen experiences baking, browning and frying a variety of dishes to curate a comprehensive list of the best Dutch ovens on the market.
 No matter your needs, you're sure to find the best Dutch oven on this list, which we'll update regularly.

 Direct-to-consumer cookware companies are popping up left and right, and Milo is an up-and-coming brand that sells high-quality Dutch ovens at affordable prices.
 The Milo Dutch oven rivals products from some of the most well-established cookware brands, thanks to its cast-iron construction and durable enamel coating.

 The Dutch oven has a 5.5-quart capacity and comes in black or white enamel finishes.
 It's oven safe in super high temperatures -- up to 500 degrees Fahrenheit -- and it can even go in the dishwasher without damaging the enamel.
-Milo offers a lifetime guarantee on its products, and it claims this pot is ideal both for kitchen newbies and professionals.
+Milo offers a lifetime guarantee on its products, and it claims this cooking pot is ideal both for kitchen newbies and professionals.
 Happy buyers say that the pan is "heavy and solid like you would expect from Staub or Le Creuset" with a smooth, easy-to-clean finish.

-Bring a pop of color into your kitchen with this 6-quart Dutch oven from the Macy's Martha Stewart Collection.
+Bring a pop of color into your kitchen with this six-quart Dutch oven from the Macy's Martha Stewart Collection.
 There are a wide variety of colors to choose from, and many of them feature a subtle ombre finish.
 These Dutch ovens are made from enameled cast iron and come with a tightly fitted lid that has a center knob and a condensation ring to help circulate moisture while cooking food.
 A large handle on each side makes the pot easy to move from stove to table, and reviewers call it a "kitchen essential."
 Right now save $125 with special code VIP.

 Many of today's best Dutch ovens feature a porcelain enameled finish that makes them nonreactive, easy to clean and impervious to stains and odors.
 However, if you like the taste imparted by nonenameled cast iron, you may want to consider the Lodge preseasoned cast iron Dutch oven.

 This product doesn't have an enamel exterior -- instead, it's been preseasoned with vegetable oil.
-It has a 7-quart capacity that reviewers say is perfect for grub like bread and soups, as well as many other dishes.
+It has a seven-quart capacity that reviewers say is perfect for grub like bread and soups, as well as many other dishes.
 Without enamel, it needs to be taken care of properly -- that means careful washing and reseasoning as needed -- but the sturdy construction will last for decades.

-Read more: How to clean cast iron
+Read more: How to properly clean cast iron

 If you plan to use your Dutch oven for Thanksgiving and other holidays, you might want a festive design, like that of the Staub cast-iron pumpkin cocotte.
 This adorable pumpkin-shaped dish has a 5-quart capacity, and it comes with all the features you'd expect from this high-end brand.
 It has a smooth enamel coating on the bottom, tight-fitting lid and superior heat retention and is oven safe for temperatures up to 500 degrees.
-Plus, it makes the perfect centerpiece for your holiday table!
+Plus, it makes the perfect centerpiece for your holiday table.

 More kitchen guides

-- The best food processor of 2020: Braun, Cuisinart and more compared
+- The best food processor of 2021: Braun, Cuisinart and more compared

-- Best grills of 2020: Top charcoal, gas and kamado models
+- Best grills of 2021: Top charcoal, gas and kamado models

-- Best charcoal grill for 2020
+- Best charcoal grill for 2021

 - The best kamado grills: Big Green Egg, Kamado Joe, Char-Griller and more